pieterb/rackful/RACKFUL.md

 As you can see, the server accurately reports all available methods for the resource.
-Notice the availability of the `HEAD` method; if you implement the `GET` method, you'll get `HEAD` for free.
-It's still a good idea to explicitly implement your own `HEAD` request handler, especially for expensive resources, when responding to a `HEAD` request should be much more efficient than generating a full `GET` response, and strip off the response body.
+Notice the availability of the `HEAD` method; if you implement the `GET` method, you’ll get `HEAD` for free.
+It’s still a good idea to explicitly implement your own `HEAD` request handler, especially for expensive resources, when responding to a `HEAD` request should be much more efficient than generating a full `GET` response, and strip off the response body.

 ### Free conditional request handling:

-Let's first get the current state of the resource, with this request:
+Let’s first get the current state of the resource, with this request:

     GET / HTTP/1.1
     Host: localhost:9292